 Error Message Cause Solution CD DISC ERROR FOCUS Error Press the eject button, and pull out the disc.
 Check if it is inserted correctly in the disc player.
 Make sure the disc is not scratched or damaged.
+For more information, see page 169.
 CD MECH ERROR Mechanical Error Press the eject button, and pull out the disc.
 Check the disc for damage or deformation.
+For more information, see page 169.
 If the disc cannot be pulled out, or the error message does not disappear after the disc is ejected, see your dealer.
 CD DISC TOC Error Press the eject button, and pull out the disc.
 Check the disc for damage or deformation.
+For more information, see page 169.
 CD HEAT ERROR High Temperature Will disappear when the temperature returns to normal.